Justin-Kuehn/CarND-Behavioral-Cloning/README.md

 The model contains three convolution layers each followed by a ELU activation function.
 There is one fully connected layer with 512 nodes followed by a single output node.
 Dropout are added between the last convolution and the output to help prevent over-fitting.

+### Training the Model and Results

+I preformed a 90/10 split for training and validation data respectively to help prevent over-fitting the model.
+Batches of 128 images were sampled randomly from the training set.
+Experimentally I found the 4 epochs of training were sufficient and ended up with a MSE of  MSE of 0.0453 on the validation set after the final epoch.

+In the end the trained model was able to preform laps on both tracks indefinintly.
+Since track two was an entirely a new track, we can surmised that the model generalizes well.